-Australian coal mine longwall moves rely on use of high powered diesel equipment of chariots and other machines that produces very high exhaust pollutants of gases and Diesel Particulate Matter (DPM).
+Australian coal mine longwall moves rely on use of high powered diesel equipment of chariots and other machines that produces very high exhaust pollutants of gases and DPM.
 Many Australian coal mines have trouble meeting DPM "Target Limits" during all phases of the operational moves.
-"Target limits" used generally follow the NSW Guidelines for DPM: 0.1 mg/m^3 of EC or 0.2 mg/m^3 of Submicron Particulate.
+"Target limits" used generally follow the NSW Guidelines for DPM: 0.1 mg/m3 of EC or 0.2 mg/m3 of Submicron Particulate.

 The extensive use of diesel-powered equipment in underground mines makes it challenging to control workers' exposure to submicron aerosols and noxious gases emitted by those engines.
 In order to protect workers, mines need to establish a comprehensive program based on a multifaceted and integrated approach.
-To reduce mine personnel's exposure levels to DPM Bugarski et al (2011) suggested that the hierarchy of controls should be considered and followed.
+To reduce mine personnel's exposure levels to DPM.
+Bugarski et al (2011) suggested that the following hierarchy of controls should be considered and followed:

-- Curtail emissions of the DPM and toxic gases at the source; - Control pollutants after they are released in the underground mine environment; and - Use administrative controls to reduce exposures of underground miners to pollutants.
+- Curtail emissions of the DPM and toxic gases at the source; - · Control pollutants after they are released in the underground mine environment; and - Use administrative controls to reduce exposures of underground miners to pollutants.

-1.1 Curtail Emissions or Elimination
+Curtail Emissions or Elimination